 Treating Pseudomonas Contamination

 Pseudomonas thrive in low-temperature conditions, so maintaining a consistent feed water temperature of 20°C or more is a good way to discourage contamination.
-Pseudomonas contamination can effectively be treated by flushing out your treatment system with a disinfectant solution: although this will involve downtime during treatment, and for testing before and after.
+Pseudomonas contamination can effectively be treated by flushing out your water treatment system with a disinfectant solution: although this will involve downtime during treatment, and for testing before and after.

 Residual levels of Pseudomonas can be treated on an ongoing basis through Ultraviolet sterilisation.
 Contaminated feed water can also be treated with one of several bacteriophages, which are species-specific and infect and destroy Pseudomonas bacteria.
 A specific test must be carried out to determine the strain(s) of Pseudomonas that need to be dealt with, so the right bacteriophage is applied.
 After treatment, the bacteriophage organisms must themselves be removed through ultrafiltration and UV sterilisation.